lolthisis/Game-of-life---Unity/README.md

 ->Calibrate your board using gameManager script on GameObject --Manager--

-  -Set the mo of rows and cols
+  -Set the no of rows and cols

   -Set time between each tick(generation)